-charged with helping us enforce the Federal securities laws, it would be an odd result if one party in an SRO proceeding could use a protective order to prevent another party from reporting a possible securities law violation to us.

-above, Rule 21F-17(b) does not preempt state bar ethics rules, but instead is simply an application of the "authorized by law" exception.
+407 Based on the suggestion of a commenter, we wish to clarify that confidentiality agreements or protective orders entered in SRO arbitration or adjudicatory proceedings may not be used to prevent a party from reporting to us possible securities law violations that he or she discovers during the proceedings.
+See letter from Stuart D. Meissner, LLC.
+Indeed, given that the SRO's are above, Rule 21F-17(b) does not preempt state bar ethics rules, but instead is simply an application of the "authorized by law" exception.
 Second, McDade-Murtha does not apply to Commission attorneys.

-$^{^{412}\,}See$ generally SEC Division of Enforcement Manual § 4.
+$^{^{412}}$ See generally SEC Division of Enforcement Manual § 4.

 413 See supra discussion of Rule 21F-4(b)(4)(i).

-414 One commenter recommended that we should establish operating procedures to deal with potentially privileged material.
+414One commenter recommended that we should establish operating procedures to deal with potentially privileged material.
 See letter from Standards Committee of the Auditing Section of the American Accounting Association.
 The staff is in the process of developing internal operating protocols for dealing with attorney-client information that whistleblowers may provide us.

-415 44 U.S.C.
+^{415 44} U.S.C.
 3501 et seq.